Affiliate Marketing Dude Review 2026: Marcus Campbell's Niche Blogs for CPA Offers + A Business Alternative

 Can You Earn A Lot From Affiliate Marketing Dude's Niche Blogs in 2026?

-You can’t earn a lot from Affiliate Marketing Dude’s niche blogs in 2026.
+You can't earn a lot from Affiliate Marketing Dude's niche blogs in 2026.
 Sure, the program teaches high-ticket offers.
-So you don’t need a lot of traffic.
-But you still need people to visit your blogs.
-Plus, they need to take action for you to earn a steady commission.
+You don't need to sell 1,000 small door sensors.
+You only need to sell a handful of something far more expensive, like security systems.
+So, you don’t need a ton of traffic.
+But you do need some people to visit your blogs.
+And then, they need to take action for you to earn a steady commission.

 Paul Teitelman did a 6-month study on Google's March 2024 Helpful Content Update.
 He found that 20% of niche sites saw a negative impact.
 This included major losses in ranking and traffic.
 Google doesn't like these types of blogs anymore.
 What’s more, Google’s AI Overviews cut website clicks by up to 47%.
 No traffic means no sign-ups, submits, or downloads.
 You won't earn anything without those.